 There are clear benefits to having an understanding of how modern fire safety works, how it’s applied by the responsible person and how it is enforced by the Fire Service.
 In the first instance it will enhance the safety for persons occupying your buildings, it will allow you to comply with fire safety law and will protect the environment by reducing the incidence of fires.

-**This course qualifies for a CITB grant, for further information, please contact CITB directly via this link. **
+**This course qualifies for a CITB grant, for further information, please contact CITB directly.**

 By the end of the course, you will be able to: